flatcar-archive/flatcar-docs/docs/provisioning/cl-config/_index.md

 ## Config Transpiler

-The Container Linux Config Transpiler abstracts the details of configuring Flatcar Container Linux.
+The Butane Config Transpiler abstracts the details of configuring Flatcar Container Linux.
 It's responsible for transforming a Container Linux Config written by a user into an Ignition Config to be consumed by instances of Flatcar Container Linux.

-The Container Linux Config Transpiler command line interface, `ct` for short, can be downloaded from its [GitHub Releases page][download-ct] or used via Docker (`cat example.yaml | docker run --rm -i ghcr.io/flatcar/ct:latest --platform=YOURPLATFORM`).
+The Butane Config Transpiler command line interface, `butane` for short, can be downloaded from its [GitHub Releases page][download-butane] or used via Docker (`cat example.yaml | docker run --rm -i quay.io/coreos/butane:release --platform=YOURPLATFORM`).

 The following config will configure an etcd cluster using the machine's public and private IP addresses: